lvyuemeng/pulith/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature Request
+name: 🚀Feature Request
-about: Suggest an idea or feature for the project
+about: Suggest an idea or feature for the project.
-title: "[FEATURE] "
+title: "[Feature]: Some feature... "
-labels: enhancement
+labels: ["enhancement"]
 assignees: ''
 ---

 ### Description
 A clear and concise description of the feature or idea.

-### Problem or Use Case
+### Use Case
-Explain the problem or use case this feature would address.
+Explain use case this feature would address.

 ### Proposed Solution
 Describe the solution you'd like to see.